xz-group/PiCar/docs/readthedocs/index.rst

 =================================

 PiCar
     A multi-purpose, robotic, lab-scale, open-source, wheeled, autonomous research platform created at Washington University in St. Louis

-Click on ``Introduction`` on the sidebar, use the searchbar or use any of the following links to get started.
+Click on ``Introduction`` on the sidebar, use the search-bar or use any of the following links to get started.

 .. toctree::
    :maxdepth: 3